Everything you need to know about Apple's new AirPods

 Do other headphones have the W1 chip?

 Yes, but only headphones made by Apple.
-In addition to the AirPods, Beats, which is owned by Apple, has a few models of headphones with the W1 chip.
+In addition to the AirPods, Beats, which is owned by Apple, will launch some new models of wireless headphones that have the W1 chip later this year.

 Are there any other sensors in the AirPods?